jimb245/2PiWireGuardVPN/README.md

 sudo systemctl restart hostapd
 ```

 Test the new passwords by reconnecting using the private wifi interface.
+If there are problems you can get back in using the wired connection to check settings or reboot.

 #### 4.7 Close the VNC connection